 Become the Progressive Educator Your Students Need

-With a growing emphasis on the all-inclusive classroom, a Master of Science in Educational Management from University of Houston-Clear Lake with both Principal and Special Education Certifications provides you the background needed to better serve all students from Pre-K to Grade 12.
+With a growing emphasis on the all-inclusive classroom, a Master of Science in Educational Management from University of Houston-Clear Lake with both Principal as Instructional Leader and Special Education Certifications provides you the background needed to better serve all students from Pre-K to Grade 12.
 This 36-credit-hour degree will prepare you to understand key leadership issues and how they relate to effective special education, and you can also earn Advancing Educational Leadership (AEL) and Texas Teachers Evaluation and Support System (T-TESS) certifications.

 Informed Leadership is Pivotal for the Success of Students Requiring Special Education Services